dmage20/Git-Event-API/README.md

     "updated_at": "2019-02-19T03:38:37.266Z"
   }]

-7. To list the issues of a particular repository go to http://localhost:3000/v1/repositories/171237359/issues
+7. To list the issues of a particular repository using repository_id go to http://localhost:3000/v1/repositories/171237359/issues

   [